-A Our hearts go out to you.
-We are not certified financial planners and don’t have financial degrees, but we have lived simply and frugally.
+Answer – Our hearts go out to you.
+We are not certified financial planners and don’t have financial degrees, but we have lived simply and frugally for a long time.

 Your situation is a tough one.
 No house is worth the physical, emotional and marital stress you are probably experiencing.